iMcNeW/SNHU_CS499/index.md

             scan.close();
             return; }

-        //For loop that limits attempts to 3 and converts using MD5 for (i = 0; i < 3; ++i) {
+        // For loop that limits login attempts to 3 and converts password using MD5 hash for (i = 0; i < 3; ++i) {

             for (u = 0; u < credNumber; ++u) {